firefly-oss/lib-transactional-engine/README.md

 - onStart(sagaName, sagaId): fired once at the beginning of a run.
 - onStepSuccess(sagaName, sagaId, stepId, attempts, latencyMs): after a step completes successfully.
 - onStepFailed(sagaName, sagaId, stepId, error, attempts, latencyMs): after the final failed attempt of a step.
-- onCompensated(sagaName, sagaId, stepId, error): called when a compensation method errors (successful compensations are not emitted in this MVP).
+- onCompensated(sagaName, sagaId, stepId, error): emitted for both successful and failed compensations; error is null on success.
 - onCompleted(sagaName, sagaId, success): fired once when the saga finishes (success=false if any step failed).

 Default implementation